 So, thinking of things to do around Cairns?
 Well, Cairns to Paronella Park is just 90 minutes drive (108km) away or coming from the south, Mission Beach to Paronella Park is 42 minutes (47km).

 You just have to visit Paronella Park to believe it.
 It is so worth it.
 Don’t miss out.

 While visiting Tropical North Queensland, drop into the Cairns Aquarium to learn about the Great Barrier Reef.
-Also worth visiting are the Tolga Bat Hospital and Wildlife Habitat near Port Douglas.
-Swim with turtles around the Low Isles and see wildlife in the Daintree.
+Also worth visiting are the Wildlife Habitat near Port Douglas.
+Check out Kuranda Scenic Railway and Kuranda Village for more ideas.

 Book your Cairns accommodation here.